Contents

 The MAST toolset includes the following tools:

-Worst-case response time schedulability analysis (RTA) in
+- Worst-case response time schedulability analysis (RTA) in

 single-processor and distributed systems.
 This is the main

-tool, and it checks that the worst-case behavior always meets
+tool, and it checks that the worst-case behavior always

-holistic analysis techniques support distributed systems and
+and the holistic analysis techniques support distributed

-heterogeneous scheduling, allowing different scheduling
+systems and heterogeneous scheduling, allowing different

-policies to be used in each processor or network.
+scheduling policies to be used in each processor or network.

-Offset Based Slanted RTA for fixed priorities
+- Offset Based Slanted RTA for fixed priorities

-Offset Based Approximate RTA for fixed priorities
+- Offset Based Approximate RTA for fixed priorities

-Offset-Based Approximate with Precedence Relations RTA for
+- Offset-Based Approximate with Precedence Relations RTA

-fixed priorities
+for fixed priorities

-Holistic RTA for fixed priorities, local EDF,
+- Holistic RTA for fixed priorities, local EDF,

 and global EDF